Explain why the French Revolution abolished the republican calendar?

 In detail, for those interested!

-Reasons for the abolition of the Republican calendar
+Context leading to the abolition of the Republican Calendar

 Did you know?